free001style/ASR/README.md

    python train.py -cn=part3 writer.run_name="part3" dataloader.batch_size=230 datasets.val.part=test-other
    ```

+   It takes around 57 hours to train model from scratch on A100 GPU.

 ## Final results

 This results were obtained using beam search and language model: